Nathia Gali: Tourism

 During the summer, Nathia Gali is relatively popular amongst tourists, but due to its limited area and availability of property, it is not thronged by as many people as the hill-station Murree, which is only an hour away, even though it has more recreation.
-Nathiagali is known for a beautiful trek that leads to Thandiani that passes through Dagri naka.
+Nathiagali is known for its trek that leads to Thandiani that passes through Dagri Naka.
 Ayubia National Park is also one of the spots here that tourists and nature lovers often visit.

-Scenery
+The Nathia Gali Bazaar has a variety of local handicrafts and products available.
+From traditional shawls, scarves, and embroidered fabrics to intricate woodwork and handmade jewelry, this bazaar is a treasure trove for souvenir hunters.

-The natural scenery is highly attractive.
-Nathia Gali is famous for its lush green meadows, deep forests of oak, cedar and pine, where fog in July/August present a glory.
-In winter snowfall adds to the scene.
+Nathia Gali is known for its lush, green meadows and deep forests of oak, cedar and pine.
+In winter, snowfall adds to the scene.

 Nathia Gali has a church, St. Matthew's, a remnant from the British period and made entirely of wood.
 It is situated at the edge of the mountain with a nice panorama towards Kashmir.

-Nathia Gali has a mini bazaar.
+Nathia Gali has a small bazaar.
 Mukshpuri and Miranjani are two nearby high peaks.
-On a clear day, the Nanga Parbat can be seen in the distance.
+On a clear day, Nanga Parbat can be seen in the distance.

 Wildlife

-The Nathia Gali region is home to various species of birds, insects, butterflies and other animals such as rhesus monkeys.
-The World Wildlife Fund has an office in the Galliat and has assisted in the breeding and reintroduction of the species of the near-extinct common hill leopard in the forests of the Ayubia National park, right by Dungagali and Nathia Gali.
+Nathia Gali is home to various species of birds, insects, butterflies and other animals such as rhesus monkeys.
+The World Wildlife Fund has an office in the Galyat and has assisted in the breeding and reintroduction of the species of the near-extinct common hill leopard in the forests of the Ayubia National Park, right by Dunga Gali and Nathia Gali.
 This area was thought to be a perfect habitat for them but according to local reports they frequently came out of the forest after cattle of the local villagers and were occasionally shot.
-Packs of pi-dogs which were previously considered to be a night-time menace can no longer be seen anywhere in the Galliat; it is thought that most have been killed by leopards.
+Packs of pi-dogs, which were previously considered to be a nighttime menace, can no longer be seen anywhere in the Galyat; it is thought that most have been killed by leopards.

-In the summer of 2006, several women were found dead in the deep valleys of Galliat with wounds from attacks.
+In the summer of 2006, several women were found dead in the deep valleys of Galyat with wounds from attacks.
 A large leopard was caught and eventually shot.
 His body has been stuffed and kept in the Dunga Gali Wildlife Museum, where he has been named the 'Ghost of Galyat'.
 However, despite their reputation, these leopards are rarely spotted.